Principal Percussion/Associate Timpani

 Mr. Kvistad has performed extensively in the jazz idiom.
 He was a co-founder of several contemporary music ensembles as well, including the Blackearth Percussion Group, the Kotekan chamber music group, the XYLO Percussion Quartet, and his current contemporary chamber music group, Adesso.
 He has worked with John Cage, Aaron Copland, Christoph von Dohnanyi, Lou Harrison, James Levine, Kurt Masur, Roger Norrington, Carl Orff, Eugene Ormandy, Seiji Ozawa, Steve Reich, William Steinberg, Igor Stravinsky, and John Williams, to name just a few.
 Mr. Kvistad has recorded numerous LPs, compact discs, television and film scores, and composed many works and methods for percussion, including a Concerto for Timpani and Chamber Orchestra that has been performed worldwide.
 He was featured in a kettle-drum demonstration on the television program "Mr. Rogers' Neighborhood."

-Rick is the proud father of two beautiful, artistic and cool daughters, Laura and Jen.
+Rick is the proud father of two beautiful, artistic and cool daughters, Laura and Jen, along with three super cute grandchildren, Pearlina, Saffron and Jesse.